7. Multidimensional numeric data at a glance#

 ## [21, 22, 23]]])

-Is an array of “depth” 2, “height” 4, and “width” 3; we can see it as two \(4\times 3\) matrices stacked together.
-Theoretically, they can be used for representing contingency tables for products of many factors.
-Still, in our application areas, we prefer to stick with long data frames instead; see Section 10.6.2.
-This is due to their more aesthetic display and better handling of sparse data.
+Multidimensional arrays can be used for representing contingency tables for products of many factors, but we usually prefer working with long data frames instead (Section 10.6.2) due to their more aesthetic display and better handling of sparse data.

 7.3.
-Mathematical notation#
+Mathematical notation

-Here is some standalone mathematical notation that we shall be employing in this course.
-A matrix with \(n\) rows and \(m\) columns (an \(n\times m\) matrix) \(\mathbf{X}\) can be written as:
+Mathematically, a matrix with \(n\) rows and \(m\) columns (an \(n\times m\) matrix) \(\mathbf{X}\) can be written as:

 \[ \mathbf{X}= \left[ \begin{array}{cccc} x_{1,1} & x_{1,2} & \cdots & x_{1,m} \\ x_{2,1} & x_{2,2} & \cdots & x_{2,m} \\ \vdots & \vdots & \ddots & \vdots \\ x_{n,1} & x_{n,2} & \cdots & x_{n,m} \\ \end{array} \right]. \]

-We see that \(x_{i,j}\in\mathbb{R}\) denotes the element in the \(i\)-th row (e.g., the \(i\)-th observation or case) and the \(j\)-th column (e.g., the \(j\)-th feature or variable), for every \(i=1,\dots,n\), \(j=1,\dots,m\).
+We denote it by \(\mathbf{X}\in\mathbb{R}^{n\times m}\).
+Spreadsheets display data in a similar fashion.
+We see that \(x_{i,j}\in\mathbb{R}\) is the element in the \(i\)-th row (e.g., the \(i\)-th observation or case) and the \(j\)-th column (e.g., the \(j\)-th feature or variable).

 Important